 Heat cables are an added accessory that you can use to line your roof and prevent massive buildups of snow and ice.
 You can purchase them and use them over your entire roof or only in areas that collect more snow and receive less sunlight.
 Installing these prior to the winter months will help give your roof a break from the added weight of long-term buildup.
 These are especially useful if you live in an area prone to extreme temperatures and high levels of snowfall.

 More often then not, you can take care of your home on your own.
 As long as you’re prepared, knowledgeable on what needs to be done, and thorough, you’ll avoid major problems.
 However, the untrained eye has been known to miss things and sometimes, it’s more economical to have a professional come in to be sure.
-Hiring a professional roofing company, like Advocate Roofing, gives you the peace of mind you need to get the job done right the first time around.
+Hiring a professional roofing company, like Advocate Construction, gives you the peace of mind you need to get the job done right the first time around.
 All of our professionals have extensive levels of experience to provide you with a comprehensive inspection both from the interior and exterior of your roof.
 During the inspection, our professionals can help you with all of your winterization needs so you’re prepared for the harsh months to come.
 If you’d prefer to winterize your roof on your own, make sure you follow these tips and call a professional if you find any problems.
 Additionally, don’t forgo your yearly inspections to ensure your roof is in the best shape it can be.

-When you’re ready to hire a dependable and experienced Milwaukee roofing contractor from Advocate Roofing, we’ll be ready.
+When you’re ready to hire a dependable and experienced Milwaukee roofing contractor from Advocate Construction, we’ll be ready.
 We guarantee all of our jobs are done with utmost professionalism and transparency.
 One thing we pride ourselves on is our integrity and high levels of customer service, so you know you’re getting exactly what you paid for without the hidden costs.

 To contact an experienced roofing contractor for your Milwaukee home, please call (414) 386-3900.
 You can also reach us at our customer service hotline,